2021 SEC Men's Golf Championship

-Sea Island Course - St. Simons Island, GA
+Seaside Course - Sea Island Golf Club - St. Simons Island, Georgia

-The 2018 event will mark the second consecutive in which the championship will extend to a fifth day, with Match Play on Saturday, April 28 and Sunday, April 29.
+The 2021 event will feature both stroke and match play, with match play beginning on Saturday, April 24 and Sunday, April 25.
 Three rounds of stroke play will occur the opening three days of the championship.
 The final match play round will be televised live on SEC Network.

-The SEC Men's Golf Championship has been played at Sea Island since 2001, with Georgia winning six of the 17 championships.
-Alabama has won four times, Florida has won twice, while Auburn, Kentucky, LSU, Tennessee and Vanderbilt have each won one conference tournament title during that time.
+The SEC Men's Golf Championship has been played at Sea Island since 2001, with Georgia winning six of the 19 championships.
+Alabama has won four times, Florida and Auburn have won twice, while Arkansas, Kentucky, LSU, Tennessee and Vanderbilt have each won one conference tournament title during that time.

 Freshman Julian Perico knocked in a close par putt on No. 18 to lift Arkansas to a 3-1-1 victory over Auburn to win the 2019 Southeastern Conference Men's Golf Championship.
 The No. 7-seeded Razorbacks claimed the program's second SEC title and first since 1995.
 Perico and Auburn's Graysen Huff were all square heading into the final hole.
 Huff found a fairway bunker and then hit to within about 100 yards as Perico dropped a shot from the fairway to within 25 feet.
 Huff's approach was well below the hole and after he came up short on his par, Perico safely lagged his putt to within two feet.
 Following a deep and animated exhale, Perico set off a celebration on Seaside No. 18 with a heart-of-the-cup putt.